browserengineering/book/book/layout.md

-To collect the display list itself, we'll need to recurse down the tree; I think it's most convenient to do that by adding a `draw` function to each box type which does the recursion.
+To collect the display list itself, we'll need to recurse down the tree; I think it's most convenient to do that by adding a `draw` function to each layout object which does the recursion.
 A neat trick when accumulating a list like this is to pass the list itself in as an argument, and have the method just append to that list instead of returning anything.
 For `PageLayout`, which only has one child, it looks like this: